Mathe172/NewCommands/README.md

 # NewCommands
 ##Description
 The primary intention of this Minecraft modification was to improve the performance and flexibility of the command system.
-After a few months of work, this is the first working version.
 Although a lot of the commands are still missing, nearly all of the core functionality is here, of which we will list the most important ones (for examples see below):

 ###For end users
 * FULL backwards-compatibility (well almost... some things are interpreted that wouldn't have been before) - the syntax was just extended, not altered